 I have narrowed my list down to 6 of my favourite DIY smoker options.

-Ideally I would I would ideally like to narrow this list down to 1, and eventually build it in the backyard.
+Ideally I would I would ideally like to narrow this list down to 1, and eventually build it by the end of summer!

 1: The Cinder Block Smoker